Tomb of Daniel at Samarkand – Samarkand, Uzbekistan - Atlas Obscura

 Tomb of Daniel at Samarkand

-Five domes adorn the long structure that holds an 18m long sarcophagus, reputedly holding the remains of the Old Testament prophet Daniel, revered by Muslims, Jews and Christians alike – although only Christians regard him as a prophet.
+Five domes adorn the long structure that holds an 18-meter-long sarcophagus, reputedly holding the remains of the Old Testament prophet Daniel, revered by Muslims, Jews, and Christians alike—although only Christians regard him as a prophet.

-This is not the only place that claims to be the final resting place of Daniel.
+This is not the only place that claims to be Daniel’s final resting place.
 The most widely accepted of these places is in Susa, Iran.
-Even beyond Uzbekistan and Iran, a couple of cities in Iraq also lay claim to be the final resting place of Daniel – which, since the Bible places Daniel in Babylon, in modern day Iraq, at the time of his death, is not too far-fetched either.
+Even beyond Uzbekistan and Iran, a couple of cities in Iraq also lay claim to be the final resting place of Daniel – which, since the Bible places Daniel in Babylon, in modern-day Iraq, at the time of his death, is not too far-fetched either.

 Immediately after he was buried, a natural spring started to sprout, which, naturally, is regarded to have healing powers.
-But local lore goes even further, stating that the body of Daniel was continually growing at a rate of around 5cm a year.
-If this was true, the body of Daniel would by now have a length of more than 125m, rather than “just“ 18m, since he died approximately 2500 years ago.
-However the truth behind the corpse’s growth is that Timur was paranoid about grave robbers and extended the grave to make it harder for potential robbers to pillage the bones.
+Local lore goes even further, stating that Daniel’s body was continually growing at a rate of around five centimeters a year.
+If this were true, the body of Daniel would by now have a length of more than 125 meters, rather than “just“ 18 meters, since he died approximately 2,500 years ago.
+However, the truth behind the corpse’s growth is that Timur was paranoid about grave robbers and extended the grave to make it harder for potential robbers to pillage the bones.

 Community Contributors